microsoft/aksworkshop/_entries/02-01 challenge1.md

 az group create --name akschallenge --location eastus
 ```

-Create a new cluster using the and enable the monitoring addon
+Create a new cluster using the latest verision and enable the monitoring and HTTP application routing addons

 ```sh
 az aks create --resource-group akschallenge --name akschallenge \